Chronic Wasting Disease and traditional foods

 CWD has only been found in captive and wild members of the deer family in North America, the Republic of Korea, Norway, Sweden and Finland.

 In Canada, CWD was first detected on a Saskatchewan elk farm in 1996.
-The disease has been detected in parts of Saskatchewan and Alberta and, more recently, on a red deer farm in Quebec.
+Since then, it has been found primarily in Saskatchewan and Alberta in farmed deer and elk as well as in wild deer, elk and moose.
+The disease has also been detected on a red deer farm in Quebec and in wild deer in Manitoba and British Columbia.

 How is CWD diagnosed?